upstash/ratelimit-py/README.md

 ## Running tests
 All tests live in the [test](./tests) folder.

-Only the limiting logic of 100%-accuracy algorithms and other utility functions are unit-tested.
+Only the logic of 100%-accuracy algorithms and other utility functions are unit-tested.

 To run all the tests, make sure you are in the `tests` folder and have the poetry virtual environment activated with all the necessary dependencies.
 Set the `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` environment variables and run: